-Mori Dhal made from yellow split peas is also known as chana dhal, is extremely easy to prepare, is very nourishing and healthy and requires very few ingredients.
+Mori Dhal made from yellow split peas is also known as chana dhal.
+It is extremely easy to prepare, is very nourishing and healthy and requires very few ingredients.
 It has a wonderful earthy, buttery taste and smooth texture.
-I feel very fortunate that my mother, Mama Vil, who also co-blogs with me, has allowed me to share this family recipe with you and I hope it will warm your hearts and bellies the way, this very same recipe has done for our family over all these years and will continue to do so in the years to come.
+I feel very fortunate that my mother, Mama Vil, who also co-blogs with me, has allowed me to share this family recipe with you and I hope it will warm your hearts and bellies the same way, this recipe has done for our family over all these years and will continue to do so in the years to come.

 WATCH THE VIDEO DEMO BELOW

 Dhal has a tendency to thicken easily, especially after it has cooled or been stored in the fridge but this can be easily be solved by adding small amounts of boiling water until you get the desired consistency.
 I usually just boil some in my kettle and keep it ready.
 Just remember to go slowly, you don't want to dilute it too much and remember to taste and re-season if necessary!